CS496/596: Network Security

 Submission

 All work will be submitted via MarkDown documents within an internal gitlab repo.
 You will be using this repo for the rest of the term.
 This repo exists on the CECS intranet.
-You will need to add me to this repo as Developers.
-Grades and feedback will be done via a merge request from me.
+You will need to add the TA and me to this repo as Developers.
+Grades and feedback will be done via a merge request from the TA.

 Assignments